ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the "hash_method" value is not present in the client instance's request, the algorithm defaults to "sha-256".

-For example, the "sha-256" hash method consists of hashing the input string with the 256-bit SHA2 algorithm.
+The "sha-256" hash method consists of hashing the input string with the 256-bit SHA2 algorithm.
 The byte array is then encoded using URL-Safe Base64 with no padding {{!RFC4648}}.
 The resulting string is the hash value.